tractordev/integra/README.md

 | dataScope | string | Either "mixed" or "account". "account" means all resources are user-data.
 Default: "mixed" |
 | accountData | list of regexp strings | Matched paths are marked as "account" data scope (user-data) |

-Once all this is set up, the service should be available to `describe`.
+Once all this is set up, the service should be available to `integra describe`.
 Here is what you can run to make sure everything looks right:

 #### Check service info